-A.J.
-Collazo was appointed as Special Agent in Charge of the Caribbean Division of the Drug Enforcement Administration (DEA) on September 25, 2017.
-As the Special Agent in Charge, Mr. Collazo is responsible for the Domestic Offices in San Juan, Ponce, Fajardo and Aguadilla, Puerto Rico and St. Thomas and St. Croix in the U.S. Virgin Islands.
-In addition, he is responsible for DEA’s foreign offices in Bridgetown, Barbados; Curacao, Netherlands Antilles; Georgetown, Guyana; Kingston, Jamaica; Nassau and Freeport, Bahamas; Port-Au-Prince, Haiti; Port of Spain, Trinidad & Tobago and Santo Domingo, Dominican Republic.
+Denise Foster was appointed as Special Agent in Charge (SAC) of the Caribbean Division of the Drug Enforcement Administration (DEA) on December 12, 2021.
+As the SAC, Ms. Foster is responsible for the domestic offices in San Juan, Ponce, Fajardo and Aguadilla, Puerto Rico and St. Thomas and St. Croix in the U.S. Virgin Islands.
+In addition, she is responsible for DEA’s foreign offices in Bridgetown, Barbados; Curacao, Netherlands Antilles; Georgetown, Guyana; Kingston, Jamaica; Nassau and Freeport, Bahamas; Port-Au-Prince, Haiti; Port of Spain, Trinidad & Tobago and Santo Domingo, Dominican Republic.

 From December 2018 – December 2021, Ms. Foster served as an Assistant Special Agent in Charge (ASAC) in the DEA Detroit Division Office.
 She was responsible for the Financial Investigations Team (FIT), Tactical Diversion Squad (TDS), Technical Operations Group (TOG), Asset Removal Group (ARG), Special Support Unit (SSU) and the Administrative/Fiscal Unit.

 Ms. Foster previously served as an ASAC from October 2017 – December 2018 at the Special Operations Division (SOD) Latin America and Caribbean Section (OSL).
 She directed a team of multi-agency, staff coordinators, intelligence analyst, contractors and professional staff from both domestic and international agencies.
 She directed programs targeting transnational criminal organizations responsible for flooding the U.S. with cocaine, heroin and fentanyl.